LinkedIn Learning · Web Design

 Results & Impact

-AI-Based Learning Plans drove overall positive learning engagement, indicating learners who are receiving a plan are getting more value out of Learning.
+The result was very positive.
+The new design drove overall positive learning engagement, indicating learners who are receiving a plan are getting more value out of Learning.